Tigers vs. Mets Player Props Betting Odds

 |1

-- Brandon Nimmo has 33 hits with six doubles, a triple, two home runs, 17 walks and 13 RBI.
-He's also stolen three bases.
+- Francisco Lindor has 25 hits with 11 doubles, five home runs, 13 walks and 24 RBI.
+He's also stolen four bases.

-- Nimmo has picked up a hit in two straight games.
-In his last five games he is hitting .200 with a triple and a walk.
+- Lindor brings a two-game streak with at least one hit into this one.
+In his last five games he is batting .188 with a home run, two walks and three RBI.

 |Opponent